 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREAS

 (a) Location.
-The following area is a security zone: (1) All waters of the Potomac River, from shoreline to shoreline, bounded on the north by the Francis Scott Key (U.S. Route 29) Bridge at mile 113.0, downstream to and bounded on the south between the Virginia shoreline and the District of Columbia shoreline along latitude 38°50′00″ N, including the waters of the Georgetown Channel Tidal Basin; and (2) all waters of the Anacostia River, from shoreline to shoreline, bounded on the north by the 11th Street (I-295) Bridge at mile 2.1, downstream to and bounded on the south by its confluence with the Potomac River.
-All coordinates refer to datum NAD 1983.
+The following area is a security zone: All waters of the Potomac River, from shoreline to shoreline, bounded on the north by the Francis Scott Key (U.S. Route 29) Bridge at mile 113.0, downstream to and bounded on the south between the Virginia shoreline and the District of Columbia shoreline along latitude 38°51′00″ N, including the waters of the Georgetown Channel Tidal Basin; and all waters of the Anacostia River, from shoreline to shoreline, bounded on the north by the 11th Street (I-295) Bridge at mile 2.1, downstream to and bounded on the south by its confluence with the Potomac River (North American Datum 1983).

 (1) All persons are required to comply with the general regulations governing security zones found in 33 CFR 165.33.

 (2) Entry into or remaining in this zone is prohibited unless authorized by the Coast Guard Captain of the Port Baltimore.
-Vessels already at berth, mooring, or anchor at the time the security zone is implemented do not have to depart the security zone.
+Vessels already at berth, mooring, or anchor at the time the security zone is implemented, however, do not have to depart the security zone.
 All vessels underway within this security zone at the time it is implemented are to depart the zone.
 The Captain of the Port Baltimore may, in his discretion, grant waivers or exemptions to this rule, either on a case-by-case basis or categorically to a particular class of vessel that otherwise is subject to adequate control measures.